paultopia/mergepdfs/README.md

 it's basically alphabetical order, I think it goes in the order that directory listings show up in.

+Also, it will produce a bunch of PDFBox warnings about not closing PDF files.
+This comes from one of the libraries I use, and I'm not worrying about it.
+I like to think that the OS or the JVM's garbage collector will manage to free up the resources left by leaving a few files open.
+But if you use this to merge LOTS of files, it might be an issue.
+Sorry about that. :-(

 ## Options

 You get to specify the filename of the generated file.
 That's about it.